 More than 1/3 of jackfruit goes un-eaten, which makes many farmers consider it as a waste crop.

-The fresh, frozen jackfruit chunks and stripes arrive in the Netherlands and go directly into Meet Jack's freezers.
+The fresh, frozen jackfruit chunks arrive in the Netherlands and go directly into Meet Jack's freezers.

 In the end, whether in the form of one of Meet Jack's products or a chef's delicious creation, Jack finds his way onto your plate.
 He is a great alternative to meat, and always nice to remember, when you eat jackfruit you save trees.